neXtMcNAIR/CAPP/README.md

-# **Quick Start**

 <p align="center">
 <img src=assets/CAPP_LOGO.png>

-### **Download and Usage**
+<h1 align="center">CAPP (Computer-Aided Process Planning)</h1>

-CAPP (Computer Aided Process Planning) is a software that supports the process planning functions in composites manufacturing.
+CAPP is a software that supports the process planning functions in composites manufacturing.
 CAPP is an optimization program that allows the planner/designer to analyze anticipated defects in laminate course programming.

+### **Usage**

 For help with the downloading process, click [here](https://github.com/neXtMcNAIR/CAPP/wiki/Download-and-Installation).